sPHENIX-Collaboration/analysis/pi0-vn/AnalyzePi0s_Final/src/README.txt

 bool globalSetDynamicParsAuto:
 This is set up such that when true, it will load in the CSV file that outputted with the dynamic fit parameters that remained tunable, such as sigma and fitEnd, and set up your current histogram index being analyzed to the values used in the previous root file.

----This works well since when slightly varying cuts, these values essentially remain consistent, so it quickens the fitting procedure a lot
+---This works very well with incremental changes of cuts, these values essentially remain consistent, so it quickens the fitting procedure a lot.
+Especially since when cuts do change some of these parameters, you can set it easily to the parameters from before once, and then those changes propagate as you incremtnally vary the cuts further.

-------However if this is not working for the fit, you can set this to false, and manually set the values in the PeformFitting function:
+------So if is not working for the fit, you can set this to false, and manually set the values in the PeformFitting function (i always start with the values from the dynamic setting which print to the terminal as a starting point):
         fitEnd = 0.4;
         globalFitEnd = fitEnd;
         globalFindBin1Value = 0.1; // Value in FindBin for bin1